-Howard’s speculative punt upfield caught the wind after bouncing nearly 30 yards from Adam Bogdan’s goal and flew over the Bolton ‘keeper’s head.
+Howard’s punt upfield caught the wind after bouncing nearly 30 yards from Adam Bogdan’s goal and flew over the Bolton keeper’s head.

 That goal arrived in the 63rd minute of the match, but Bolton had the last laugh.
 Strikes from David N’Gog and Gary Cahill turned the game around in their favour, as they took all three points.
-The win was in vain come the end of the season, though – Bolton were relegated in 18th place and just a point away from safety.
+The win was in vain come the end of the season, though, as Bolton were relegated in 18th place and just a point away from safety.

 Stoke City vs Southampton: 2 November 2013

-Begovic’s long clearance downfield deceived Southampton’s goalkeeper Artur Boruc and is the furthest goal scored since 2003-04 when Opta started recording such data (95.7 yards).
+Begovic’s long clearance upfield deceived Southampton goalkeeper Artur Boruc and is the furthest goal scored since 2003-04, when Opta started recording such data (95.7 yards).

-Alisson Becker scored a 95th-minute winning goal for Liverpool in their 2-1 victory over West Brom at the Hawthorns in May 2021.
+Alisson Becker scored a 95th-minute winner for Liverpool in their 2-1 victory over West Brom at the Hawthorns in May 2021.

-Alisson’s goal (94:18) was their latest Premier League winner since Christian Benteke versus Crystal Palace in March 2016 (95:10), whilst the Brazilian netted the very first header scored by a goalkeeper since the formation of the competition in 1992.
-Just a shame that it was scored in front of nobody, during a Covid-hit Premier League campaign.
+Alisson’s goal (94:18) was their latest Premier League winner since Christian Benteke versus Crystal Palace in March 2016 (95:10), while the Brazilian netted the very first header scored by a goalkeeper since the formation of the competition in 1992.
+It’s just a shame it was scored in front of nobody during a Covid-hit Premier League campaign.

 His goal was a crucial moment in Liverpool’s season.
 With two games left in the 2020-21 campaign, it took them within a point of the top-four places and UEFA Champions League qualification – something they eventually achieved at the end of the season, with a third-place finish.
 Without Alisson’s goal and this win, that would have been very unlikely.